GfSE/SAF-Specification/using-saf/decisiongates.md

 A Decision Gate is a major decision point in a project.
 Its purpose is to
 * prevent the beginning of subsequent activities that are dependent on previous activities, before the previous activities are satisfactorily completed and baselined.
- * make sure the handover of process products to subsequent process activties works
+* make sure the handover of process products to subsequent process activities works

  Satisfactorily in this context means, that the risk(s) to proceed are identified and acceptable to engineering stakeholders.